Where Do Broken Hearts Go: Writing and recording

 Because of Houston's reluctance, other singers offered to record it, including Motown artist Smokey Robinson, who was at the time recording content for his comeback album, One Heartbeat.
 Despite Robinson's insistence on recording the song, he was rebuffed by the songwriters and Davis, who still were pinning their hopes on Houston changing her mind in recording the song.

-It was only after producer Narada Michael Walden retooled the song's sound that Houston eventually agreed to record it around February 1987, following her performances at the 14th Annual American Music Awards, Brit Awards, Sanremo Music Festival and the 29th Annual Grammy Awards.
+It was only after producer Narada Michael Walden retooled the song's sound that Houston agreed to record it around February 1987, following her performance at the 29th Annual Grammy Awards.
 In 2012, Wildhorn told Playbill that after initially sending the song to Davis and Houston, he received a letter from the pair saying they loved the song but that they wanted a second bridge, to which Wildhorn composed on the spot.
 It was eventually accepted.

 The recording took place at Manhattan's Right Track Studios.
 Houston admitted that she eventually found "some meaning in [the song] that [she] could relate to".
-Walden admitted that the song was the hardest to record because, "[Houston] wasn’t used to having her heart broken.
-We had to lower all the lights, put the candles on, take a moment, just kind of imagine how [she’d] feel broken down with tears, and have nowhere to go.
+Walden admitted that the song was the hardest to record because, "[Houston] wasn't used to having her heart broken.
+We had to lower all the lights, put the candles on, take a moment, just kind of imagine how [she'd] feel broken down with tears, and have nowhere to go.
 That was the hardest gear to shift into.
-But once she got there, if you hear 'Where Do Broken Hearts Go,' it’ll break your heart."
+But once she got there, if you hear 'Where Do Broken Hearts Go,' it'll break your heart."
 Along with the uptempo single, "So Emotional", recorded a month later, it became one of the last songs to be recorded for the album.

 Following the release of Whitney, three singles — "I Wanna Dance with Somebody (Who Loves Me)", "Didn't We Almost Have It All" and "So Emotional" — preceded the ballad, all going to number one on the Billboard Hot 100.
 As planned, Davis set the release for "Where Do Broken Hearts Go" to be the album's fourth official single in February 1988, exactly a year after its recording.

 Wildhorn recalled to Songfacts on being struck by her performance of the song after Davis played it for him:

 “I cried the first time I heard Whitney sing ‘Where Do Broken Hearts Go.’
-I've had Julie Andrews, Liza Minnelli, Johnny Mathis, Trisha Yearwood and Patti LaBelle (sing songs I've written), but if someone put a gun to my head, the answer is Whitney's version of ‘Where do Broken Hearts go,’ going No. 1, that's as good as it gets.”
+I've had Julie Andrews, Liza Minnelli, Johnny Mathis, Trisha Yearwood and Patti LaBelle (sing songs I've written), but if someone put a gun to my head, the answer is Whitney's version of ‘Where Do Broken Hearts Go,’ going No. 1, that's as good as it gets.”

 By 2010, more than twenty years later, Houston cited the ballad as being "now one of [her] most favorite songs".